 Error: latitude or longitude exceeded limits

-#2 Updated by Alvaro Huarte about 5 years ago
+#2 Updated by Alvaro Huarte over 5 years ago

 - Pull Request or Patch supplied changed from No to Yes